CanSecWest: Security Masters Dojo Vancouver

 The material presented throughout this course is focused to support the theoretical fundaments with practical examples.
 Being exposed to real-life examples, the ability to think around the corner and even outside the box is helpful.
 Nevertheless, the trainer will help you to stay on track.

 For the practical parts a virtual machine environment will be provided.
-For that the student will need a intel based laptop (2Ghz), having at least 2GB of RAM, with a current version (4.2+) of VirtualBox installed.
+For that the student will need a laptop (above 2Ghz), having at least 2GB of RAM, with a current version (4.3+) of VirtualBox installed.
+The laptop should be able to read USB 3 devices.

 What to Bring